Customer Engagement: 7 strategies to get your happily-ever-after with customers

 – Alina Wheeler (Author, consultant, speaker)

-- Write relatable blog posts.
-Share emotionally-captivating stories and inspirational anecdotes from your personal life.
-Write a blog post about your product launch day, or how you maintain a 50-50 balance in dedicating your life to your family and customers.
+- Write relatable blog posts, not just about your product or industry.
+Usually, businesses just focus on writing blogs about a product’s features, their service offering, SEO-based listicles or how-to’s.
+Instead share emotionally-captivating stories and inspirational anecdotes from your personal life.
+Your readers will be able to relate to it better.
+Write a blog post about how you felt the day your product got launched, or about how you maintain a 50-50 balance in dedicating your life to your family and customers.
+Ask a team member to write a post about a day in their life as a support representative.
+Or your founder talking about why they wanted to build this product.
 Use real images of you and your team members in the blog post to make a stronger impact.

-- Include author bios on your blog.
+- Include author bios on your blog: This is very important.
 It allows your customers to know you just a little better and begin building a better relationship with you.
+This can lead to a comment thread or community discussion where customers share similar experiences or interests.

 Don’t just use social media as a platform for your sales pitch; update users about new products, upcoming features, or simply answer their questions.
-These are “good enough” ways to keep your customers updated about the product, but not enough to keep them engaged.
+These are good enough to keep your customers updated about the product but not enough to keep them engaged.

 At Wine Library I’m able to see that you’re a Pinot Noir drinker.
 By communicating with you on Twitter or Facebook, I’m able to learn that, in addition to wine, you’re also a football fanatic, regular cupcake eater, and a new gardener.
 The next time you tweet or post about making cupcakes, I can suggest pairing your cupcakes with a new dessert Riesling in stock that’s similar in taste to another Riesling you mentioned last month.